-This is my mystery story of misbehaving mast cells.
+This is my mystery story of misbehaving mast cells that finally has an answer.

 I share this story because mast cell disorders typically go undiagnosed for many, many years.
-I don’t know if I have a mast cell disorder, but I hope telling my story will help someone who does.
+I don’t know if I have technically have a mast cell disorder, but I hope telling my story will help someone who does.

 When I began to have symptoms in response to food, medicine, and environmental triggers, I gradually realized that they seemed consistently related to histamine release.
 My doctor agreed to test me and we discovered that I had elevated serum tryptase, a marker for mast cell disorders.
 At the time, I also had a mild elevation in serum histamine.
-Even though I ate a low histamine diet, I still had a bit too much histamine floating around in my blood stream.
+Even though I ate a radically low histamine diet, I still had a bit too much histamine floating around in my blood stream.

 Histamine is released by mast cells in addition to many other chemical mediators that can cause inflammation, pain, and general havoc in the body.
 An elevation in histamine would generally be associated with classic IgE allergies.
 However, I have none – my IgE levels are stunningly perfect.

 People with mast cell disorders respond to a wide range of triggers, which may include environmental chemicals, foods, temperature changes, medicine, smells, stress, viruses and fungi, and on and on.
 This is not an IgE mediated response – the mast cells are triggered directly – although it can occur concurrently with IgE mediated allergies and disorders.